hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 ## Experimental design considerations

 When starting out with your experiment, there are many things to think about.
 We have highlighted some of the important points in the previous lecture and within this lesson, but we encourage you to peruse the [ENCODE guidelines and practices for ChIP-seq](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/).
-Although it was published in 2012, much of the information is still very much valid and are still used in practice today.
+Although it was published in 2012, much of the information is still very valid and used in practice today.

 > #### ENCODE: Encyclopedia of DNA Elements
 > The ENCODE Project was planned as a follow-up to the Human Genome Project.
 It aims to identify all functional elements in the human genome.
 Coinciding with the completion of the Human Genome Project in 2003, the ENCODE Project began as a worldwide effort involving more than 30 research groups and more than 400 scientists.
 >
 > Over the years, the ENCODE Consortium has become involved with additional projects whose goals run in parallel.
 A popular one is the modENCODE (MODel organism ENCyclopedia Of DNA Elements) project, targeting the identification of functional elements in selected model organism genomes, specifically Drosophila melanogaster and Caenorhabditis elegans.

 Below, is the **decision tree** that was presented earlier in the workshop (lecture).
-From thsi, we highlight some important points below:
+From this, we highlight some important points below:

 <p align="center">
 <img src="../img/expt_decisiontree.png" width="900">